mealie-recipes/mealie/docs/docs/documentation/getting-started/features.md

 #### Tags

-Tags, are nearly identical to categories in function but play a secondary role in some cases.
+Tags are nearly identical to categories in function but play a secondary role in some cases.
 As such, we recommend that you use tags freely to help you organize your recipes by more specific topics.
 For example, if a recipe can be frozen or is a great left-over meal, you could assign the tags **frozen** and **left-over** and easily filter for those at a later time.

 [Tags Demo](https://demo.mealie.io/g/home/recipes/tags){ .md-button .md-button--primary }

 #### Tools

-Tools, are another way that some users like to organize their recipes.
-If a recipe requires some specific equipment if can be helpful to assign the tools to the recipes.
-This is particularly useful for things that are less common, like a pressure cooker, or a sous vide.
+Tools are another way that some users like to organize their recipes.
+If a recipe requires some specific equipment, it can be helpful to assign tools to the recipes.
+This is particularly useful for things that are less common, like a pressure cooker or a sous vide.

 Each of the above organizers can be filtered in searches, and have their own pages where you can view all the recipes that are associated with those organizers.